Luminaar/Luminaar.github.io/Pelican/content/python-tooling.md

 is a good thing because you don't have to synchronize configuration across developers in the team.

-When formatting it makes sure that the AST of the code did not change (it will not break your code).
+When formatting it makes sure that the AST ([abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) of the code did not change (it will not break your code).

 In my experiments it worked pretty well with `pycodestyle` (see Linters) although you may have to disable some checks.